Coordinating Decisions via Quantum Telepathy: Physical Implementation

 \subsection{Using Quantum Memory}

 The main shortcoming of Type I implementations is that the magnitude of photon loss in optical fiber, the predominant physical medium for photonic communication in industrial applications, is too high for many TC problems.
 One solution for this is for the parties to each have a quantum memory, which could be a simple (few qubits) quantum computer with a long coherence time.
-The memories are entangled via photons in a heralded entanglement scheme.
+The memories are entangled via photons in a heralded entanglement scheme~\cite{duan2001long}.
 This constitutes a Type II implementation.
-The setup is shown in~\cref{fig:quantum_memory}.
+The setup is shown in~\Cref{fig:quantum_memory}.

 Because the entanglement is heralded, we can avoid the problem in Type I implementations where the parties do not know if entanglement was successfully distributed.
 Furthermore, by using quantum memories we can realize more complicated and higher dimensional entangled states that may be difficult to realize with photons.
-Furthermore, we know for XOR problems (TC problems with two possible decisions $\{0,1\}$ whose utility only depends on the XOR of the decisions) it is sufficient to use maximally entangled states~\cite{tsirelson1993some} to achieve all possible XOR behaviors (probability of XOR = 0 or 1).
-Without having to worry about loss, for Type II implementations all we have to do is to realize the maximally entangled state in this case.

 The main specs we need to consider for Type II implementations are \begin{enumerate} \item Effective entanglement generation rate $r_e$ \item Fidelity of quantum operations $F$. \end{enumerate} The effective entanglement generation rate is determined by the following parameters: \begin{itemize} \item Entanglement attempt time $t_a$ \item Heralded entanglement success probability $p_s$ \item Quantum memories multiplicity $M$ \end{itemize} Here, $t_a$ is the time needed to generate entanglement for each quantum memory.
 This includes the time for the physical operation to create memory-photon entanglement, the time for the photons to travel to the intermediate node, and the time for the heralded entanglement information to be received.
 Usually $t_a$ is dominated by the traversal times.
 Next, $p_s$ includes the probability of successfully creating memory-photon entanglement, the probability of the photons reaching the intermediate node, and the probability of correctly projecting the photons into the desired state.
 Lastly, $M$ is the number of quantum memories available to each party.
 This increases the effective entanglement generation rate by a multiplicative factor.
 In summary,